fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 ![combined data showing no repetition](../../images/4/14new.png)

-Let's also add a suitable population of user information to notes:
+Let's also add a suitable population of user information to notes in the <i>controllers/notes.js</i> file:

 ```js
 notesRouter.get('/', async (request, response) => {